jayfunc/BetterLyrics/README.md

 Wanna try the **latest** version? get it from Google Drive (see [release](https://github.com/jayfunc/BetterLyrics/releases) page for the link)

 > Please note you are downloading ".zip" file, for guide on how to install it, please kindly follow [this doc](How2Install/How2Install.md).

-## Tested music player

-- Kugou Music
-  - No timeline information broadcasted, which means when you change timeline position in Kugou Music, BetterLyrics has no way to detect this change.
-- Apple Music
-  - Make sure you have set timeline threshold to around 600 ms in settings (Go to "Settings" - "Advanced option" to change), otherwise, the lyrics will be moving forward and afterward constantly.
-- foobar2000
-  - Make sure you have https://github.com/dumbie/foo_mediacontrol installed with it
-- Spofity
-- QQ Music
-- PotPlayer
-- Media Player (System)

 ## Many thanks to